aznnobless/DynamicProgrammingPractice/README.md

 * LCS
 * Minimum Step To One
 * 0-1 Knapsack Problem
-* Laserfiche Warmingup Interview Problem (Variation of Coin DP) "Solved"
+* Laserfiche Warmingup Interview Problem (Variation of Coin DP) "NOT COMPLETED"